-With the christening of Princess Adrienne of Sweden, on 8 June, we are taking a look back at the christenings of her mother, her aunt, and her uncle.
+With the christening of Prince Julian of Sweden, on 14 August, we are taking a look back at the christenings of his father and his aunts.

 Crown Princess Victoria Ingrid Alice Désirée, Duchess of Västergötland, was born on 14 July 1977 to King Carl XVI Gustaf and Queen Silvia of Sweden.
 She was christened on 23 September 1977 in the Royal Chapel of the Royal Palace in Stockholm.
 Back in 1977, she only had the title of Princess of Sweden as only men could ascend the throne in Sweden at that time.
 She received the Crown Princess title – and the Duchess of Västergötland title too- when the law changed in 1979.
 Her godparents were named as Ralf Sommerlath (her maternal uncle), Princess Désirée of Sweden (her paternal aunt), then-Crown Prince Harald of Norway (now King Harald of Norway) and then-Princess Beatrix of the Netherlands (who was Queen of the Netherlands from 1980 to 2013, reverting to her Princess title after her abdication).